shantipriyap/Odia-NLP-Resource-Catalog/README.md

 ## Libraries
 * <a href="https://github.com/anoopkunchukuttan/indic_nlp_library">Indic NLP Library</a> : It is a python based NLP library for Indian language text processing including Odia.
-* <a href="https://indic-ocr.github.io/">Indic-OCR</a> : OCR tools for Indic script including Odia.
+* <a href="https://indic-ocr.github.io/">Indic-OCR</a> : OCR tools for Indic scripts including Odia.
 Also, supports Ol Chiki (Santali).

 ## Other Indian language NLP Resources